MinaProtocol/mina/README-dev.md

 # Miningbot

-Mina is a new cryptocurrency protocol with a lightweight, constant-sized blockchain.
+Miningbot is a new cryptocurrency protocol with a lightweight, constant-sized blockchain.

 - [Developer homepage](https://codaprotocol.com/code.html)
 - [Roadmap](https://codaprotocol.com/docs/developers)